cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/02_users.md

 [__ADMIN \| EXPERT__](/admin_getting_started/#administration-modes){: style="color: white; text-decoration: none;"}
 {: .label .label-green }

-This section describes how to view user detail that can be used to edit the user and manage user access control.
+This section describes how to view user’s details that can be used to edit the user and manage user access control.
 For more information about Access Control, see the [Access Management](/access_management/) chapter.

 {% include img.html src="../../images/Users05.png" alt="Detail User" %}

-The following steps describe how to view a user's detail:
+The following steps describe how to view a user's details:
 1. Enable __Expert Mode__.
     - See the [Access Management](/access_management/) chapter to learn how to enable Expert Mode.
 2. Go to the __Network__ \| __Users__ section.